spencer-shadley/completed-class/14-full-stack/hw/README.md

 You are required to submit the following:

+- A few paragraphs detailing your reflection of the course.
+This can be submitted as either a `reflection.md` file in your GitHub repo or, if you would prefer your answers remain private, a comment on the assignment in BCS.

-- A link to a Google Doc, video, or equivalent that describes the code in `Develop/`.
+- A link to your `README` on GitHub and other resources describing the given code